Investigations

 Grabar Law Office is investigating potential claims against the officers and directors of InnovAge Holding Corp. on behalf of current long-term stockholders.

-A securities fraud class action complaint has partially survived a motion to dismiss.
-According to the complaint, on March 4, 2021, Defendants took InnovAge public by boasting that the healthcare provider’s meteoric growth over the previous four years resulted from a business model that provided comprehensive care for the most frail seniors in the United States.
+According to the underlying complaint, on March 4, 2021, Defendants took InnovAge public by boasting that the healthcare provider’s meteoric growth over the previous four years resulted from a business model that provided comprehensive care for the most frail seniors in the United States.
 InnovAge claimed it had created a “virtuous cycle” of continued, flywheel-like growth in a virtually untapped $200 billion healthcare market.
 But in just eight months, government audits and investigative reporting revealed that InnovAge’s growth resulted not because of its services for seniors, but at the expense of them.

 To convince investors that InnovAge would be able to tap into the $200 billion market for growth, InnovAge claimed it was uniquely suited to “drive sustained, organic census growth.” and could “improve participants’ experiences and health outcomes.”
 InnovAge assured investors that its business model enabled the Company to “consistently deliver high-quality care, achieve high participant satisfaction and retention, and attract new participants.”